-Suspension of the accused will not be the default position, and will only be considered in cases where there is reason to suspect that a child or other children is/are at risk of harm, or the case is so serious that there might be grounds for dismissal.
+Suspension of the accused will not be automatic, and will only be considered in cases where there is reason to suspect that a child or other children is/are at risk of harm, or the case is so serious that there might be grounds for dismissal.
 In such cases, we will only suspend an individual if we have considered all other options available and there is no reasonable alternative.
+The power to suspend is vested in the Headteacher/Functional Lead and Executive Lead by the trust CEO.